Game Room and Wet Bars

 • clean installations without exposed cords

-The decisions that matter most in entertainment basements
+The decisions that matter most

 You don’t need to overdesign a game room or bar.
 These are the choices that shape how the space actually feels.